dappcenter/roi.ai/Readme.md

-# Bankroll.ai
+# Roi.ai

-Bankroll.ai is a simple auto-roller writtern in ES5.
+Roi.ai is a simple auto-roller writtern in ES5.
 Users should have knowledge of how to install software and use a command-line prompt.
 Ready to get started?
 Follow the steps below...

   - Clone this repository
   - Edit the .env file using your favorite editor and rename to .env (don't share this file).